 What Causes the Halo Effect?

-When we see people who match our preconceived notions, our brain naturally makes assumptions and develops an overall impression of a person without considering other parts of their personality.
+The halo effect occurs because, when we see people who match our preconceived notions, our brain naturally makes assumptions and develops an overall impression of a person without considering other parts of their personality.

 The positive side to this is that it helps save brain power and can lead to fast decision-making and faster, more valuable outcomes in project management.
 The obvious downsides are that it can lead to making the wrong decisions and going down the wrong direction.
 This can lead to re-planning, which inevitably leads to decreased productivity.